Tom9602/optionsLibrary/README.md

 # optionsLibrary

-A simple R package for pricing European options using:
+A simple R package I made for fun for pricing European options using:

 - Black-Scholes model